Junqo-org/junqo-platform/docs/developer/deployment.md

    If you are running the backend on a different host or port, adjust the `VITE_API_URL` accordingly (e.g., `http://localhost:4200/api/v1`).

-   For platform-specific build and run instructions (Flutter setup, pub packages, etc.) see the [Frontend documentation](./frontend.md).
+   For component overview and run instructions (React setup, npm packages, etc.) see the [Frontend documentation](./frontend.md).

 ### Running the Development Environment